Earthquakes are inevitable. The huge dead are not - ExBulletin

 Earthquakes are inevitable.
 The huge dead are not

+The damage continues, with more deaths this week from powerful aftershocks that brought down buildings that survived the initial tremors.
+Turkish President Recep Tayyip Erdogan said it was “impossible to prepare” for a disaster of this magnitude.

-To prevent it from happening, it’s true.
-But given the saying among seismic observers that earthquakes don’t kill people, buildings do and that’s practical at best.
-Shaking damage can never be eliminated, but it can be mitigated with modern construction techniques.
+As for preventing it from happening, it is.
+But given the saying among seismic observers – that earthquakes don’t kill people, buildings do – and that’s practical at best.
+Earthquake damage can never be eliminated, but it can be mitigated with modern construction techniques.
 Japan, for example, has become a pioneer in advanced techniques such as seismic isolation.

+Syria, meanwhile, is unable to enforce such rules, with a dozen years of brutality from President Bashar al-Assad’s regime devastating the country and bringing the economy to its knees.

-However, it would be a mistake to see this as the problem of an increasingly authoritarian developing country crippled by more than a decade of war.
-Some experts warn that building codes in much of the United States, on which the turkeys were based, mean disaster may not be so far from home.
+It would, however, be a mistake to consider these as the problems of an increasingly authoritarian developing country crippled by more than a decade of war.
+Some experts warn that building codes in much of the United States, on which those in Turkey are based, mean disaster may not be so far from home.

-In most US states, including those most prone to earthquakes like California, the relevant building code is a minimum requirement standard that specifically assumes that buildings can be damaged even beyond repair, aimed at keeping construction costs low while reducing the likelihood of fatalities.
-That sounds good in theory, but in practice means that even if an expected force quake hits California, codes aren’t meant to guarantee that a building will be usable or even repairable after strong shaking, according to a report by Pacific Earthquake.
-EngineeringResearch.
-Center.
+In most US states, including those most prone to earthquakes like California, the relevant building code is a “minimum requirement” standard that specifically assumes that buildings can be damaged even beyond all repair, aimed at keeping construction costs low while reducing the likelihood of death.

+That sounds good in theory, but in practice means that even if an expected force quake hits California, the codes “are not intended to guarantee that a building will be usable or even repairable after severe shaking,” according to a report from the Pacific Earthquake.
+Engineering Research Center.

-Its findings reveal that, if such an earthquake occurs, the chances of life safety jargon being used for fatality prevention in so-called ordinary buildings such as homes, schools and offices are likely.
+Its findings conclude that, if such an earthquake occurs, the chances of “life safety” – jargon for death prevention – in so-called ordinary buildings such as homes, schools and offices are “likely”.
 It’s good news.
-But if an earthquake hits the upper limits of what the buildings were built for, that probability drops to possible.
+But if an earthquake hits the upper limits of what the buildings were built for, that probability drops to “maybe.”

 The devastation of a West Coast event, even of recent magnitude, could be far greater than many anticipate.
 Expectations are often rooted in the most recent occasions in living memory; for the United States, that means 1989 at Loma Prieta and 1994 at Northridge.
 Both were below magnitude 7, causing less than 100 deaths.

 But earthquakes happen on geological timelines, not human ones.
-The ancient past need not be examined to find much more damaging events: the San Francisco earthquake of magnitude 7.9 in 1906, for example, or the Cascadia subduction zone event in 1700, estimated to have had a magnitude between 8.7 and 9.2.
+The ancient past need not be examined to find far more damaging events: the 1906 magnitude 7.9 earthquake in San Francisco, for example, or the Cascadia subduction zone event in 1700, estimated to have had a magnitude between 8.7 and 9.2.

-A Cascadia event is estimated to occur approximately once every 500 years, with the last coming before the area was settled by Europeans.
-The US Navy is thus worried, with its four dry docks halting on the west coast as it tightens safety standards.

-It’s due to stricter construction standards, the result of tragic trial and error.
+This is due to stricter construction standards, the result of tragic trial and error.
 Multiple building code revisions have been made since the country rushed to rebuild after World War II.
-After extensive damage to housing following an earthquake in 1978, it was significantly overhauled in 1981, becoming a standard that emphasizes both preventing building collapse and rescuing the life of those inside.
+After extensive damage to housing by an earthquake in 1978, it was revised in 1981, becoming a standard that emphasizes both preventing building collapse and saving life people inside.

+Some 80% of deaths in Kobe in 1995 were due to collapsing buildings.
+But the damages were mostly those caused by the pre-1981 standard.
+Japan doubled down, offering preferential loans for homes that meet the new codes.

 The country’s throwaway approach to buildings has its downsides, including largely static property prices.
 But it also means that over the next decade, the government aims to eliminate much of the pre-1981 housing stock.